Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mario Balotelli used to play for Brescia.

-A statement from the FIGC on July 4 confirmed that Brescia did not meet the financial criteria to be granted a license to compete.
-The club failed to pay a debt of €1.1 million to the tournament organizers - a deadline that passed in January - and also owed salaries to players, coaching staff and club staff for the months of March and April 2025.
-In addition, a series of other administrative violations were also listed in the federation's lengthy statement.
+A statement from the FIGC on July 4th confirmed that Brescia did not meet the financial criteria for being licensed to compete.
+The club failed to pay a debt of 1.1 million euros to the league organizers – the deadline passed in January – and also owes salaries to players, coaching staff, and club employees for March and April 2025.
+In addition, a series of other administrative violations were listed in the federation's lengthy statement.

 Brescia anh 1

-Brescia is officially dead.
+Brescia is officially in decline.

-A painful end – and a stark warning to those who think tradition can endure without transparency, governance and vision.
+A painful end – and a stark warning to those who think tradition can endure without transparency, governance, and vision.

 Source: https://znews.vn/brescia-sup-do-post1565972.html